MailTape/MailTape-v1/_posts/2023-02-05-Lecomte-de-Brégeot.md

 Sarah: **"**So much momemtum in this track buildup, especially with these percussives :) The vocals of Reggie Watts and John Tejada are so dynamic, at times speaking/whispering between accents, singing riff melodies, even making percussive sounds; in vibrant conversation and collaboration with the track underlays.**"**

 ## [Lecomte de Brégeot](https://elorisaxl.bandcamp.com/album/the-blue-of-distance) - Nerves
 Sarah: **"**Another track from Lecomte de Brégeot to close out this playlist.
 As always, the retro rippling basslines cast a Lecomte's signature over the track.
-The synths are intimidating and yet inviting at once, I love how the vocals and cymbals whisper to each other at the track's build :)**"**
+The synths are intimidating and yet inviting at once, I love how the vocals and cymbals whisper to each other at the track's build :) Yannick speaks about the story of songs, and the narrative he seeks to tell with the build and fall of each track. **"**

 <p id="outroduction">That's all for this morning's selection!
 Thank you for joining us, we hope you danced :) Our love to Lecomte de Brégeot for these wonderful Sunday selections, and many many thanks to [Camille Célestin](https://www.meriamkharbat.com/illustration) for this episode's fantastic illustration!</p>